Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/4 Policy and Governance/03_Balancing-Benefits-of-Obligations-and-Restrictions.md

 ## Learning Objectives

-- **Learning Objective 1 (LO1):** Recognise the challenges in balancing the objectives of Open Science and the obligations and restrictions of real life.
+- **Learning Objective 1 (LO1):** Recognise the challenges in balancing the objectives of Open Science and the obligations and restrictions of real life and learn strategies to overcome them.

 ## Total Module Duration

-1 hour
+1 hour (without optional activity)

 ## Learning Objective 1

-LO1: Recognise the challenges in balancing the objectives of Open Science and the obligations and restrictions of real life.
+LO1: Recognise the challenges in balancing the objectives of Open Science and the obligations and restrictions of real life and learn strategies to overcome them.

 ### Learning Activities